 If you are looking for nightlife, the majority of it is concentrated in the Seven Mile Beach (SMB) area with a few bars in West Bay and George Town.
 Further out in the Eastern districts you will find some really laid-back island-style places, well away from the hustle and bustle of the SMB strip.

-The Seven Mile Beach bar scene is varied with martini bars and cocktail lounges catering to an older clientele, casual beach bars for the barefoot crowd, and everything in between including wine bars, karaoke venues, Irish pubs, cigar lounges and more.
+The Seven Mile Beach bar scene is varied with cocktail bars featuring talented mixologists, casual beach bars for the barefoot crowd, trendy bars with plenty of live music and everything in between including wine bars, karaoke venues, Irish pubs, cigar lounges and more.

 Live bands and DJs play in certain bars on a regular basis and many bars and restaurants have specials nights, so there is always some live music to suit all tastes.

 The bars and restaurants in Camana Bay are all smart and sophisticated, as are the resort bars at The Ritz-Carlton and the Kimpton Seafire.

 There are numerous waterfront bars where the vibe is relaxed and you can enjoy the warm tropical evenings and watch the sunset: Macabuca, My Bar at Sunset House, Calico Jacks, Royal Palms, The Wharf's Ports of Call bar, Cayman Cabana, Silverside Rum Gallery, Sandbar Daiquiri Bar and Grill and Rackhams are all good options.